 If the condition goes untreated, nerves become more and more irritated and sensitive, with more severe pain.

 Dr. King has a variety of diagnostic tools at his disposal that allow him to accurately diagnose spinal stenosis and many other conditions that result in intense back pain.
-He performs a physical examination and obtains any necessary imaging tests, such as X-rays, or a CT scan or MRI.
+He performs a physical examination and obtains any necessary imaging tests, such as X-rays, CT scans, or MRIs.

 Dr. King’s first priority is to make you feel better, so treatment may include oral pain medicine or anti-inflammatory medications, or steroid injections.
 Spinal stenosis may be treated with spinal decompression and chiropractic adjustments, as well as activity modification and rehabilitative exercises.